725 ILCS 5/116-2.1 & 20 ILCS 2630/5.2(h)

 The motion may be made within a reasonable time after the defendant has ceased to be a victim of trafficking.
 The motion must assert why the survivor did not raise being a victim of trafficking at the original trial.
 The motion may be granted despite prosecutor objections and the judge may grant additional relief if deemed necessary.

-Additionally, effective January 1, 2020, survivors of human trafficking can petition for immediate sealing of the records of offenses after they have completed their sentence if their participation in the offense was a direct result of human trafficking.
+Additionally, survivors of human trafficking can petition for immediate sealing of offense records after they have completed their sentence if their participation in the offense was a direct result of human trafficking.